 B i o g r a p h y

 Elena Tal made her debut at the Victoria International Festival in British Columbia, where she studied voice with her first teacher, Gaelyne Gabora; but voice wasn’t her first instrument: learning the violin at the age of three, Elena Tal has literally grown up with music.
 Mrs. Tal also began to study the piano at the age of four, and has been playing ever since.
-Mrs. Tal went on to attend Carnegie Mellon’s musical theater program during the summer of 1995.
-Upon falling in love with the world of opera, she studied opera with Carol Mastrodomenico at Tufts University, where she graduated with Honors.
+Mrs. Tal went on to attend Carnegie Mellon’s musical theater program during the summer of 1995, and continued to study Voice and earn her degree with Carol Mastrodomenico at Tufts University, where she graduated with Honors.

 Interested in learning about the business side of the arts, Mrs. Tal interned at the Boston Symphony Orchestra’s Press Office and for Allied Advertising - a public relations firm for major motion picture corporations.
 After graduating from college, Mrs. Tal worked as a publicist for M.L.
 Falcone, Public Relations in New York, while studying with Cynthia Hoffmann, Chair of the Vocal Arts Department of The Juilliard School.
 During the summers, Mrs. Tal studied privately with Carol Richardson at the Hochschule für Music in Hannover, Germany, and attended and performed at the renowned Italian International Music Festival Centro Studi Italiani in Italy.